5 Ways Coronavirus Pandemic Will Reshape Our Lives

 A few corporate giants at various extremities in the digital ecosystem have become the unaccountable mediator of what happens online.
 This understanding will unleash a flood of interest and investment in decentralization.

-Similar to bitcoin, which offers payment free from banks’ control, distributed encrypted networks will rise as the permissionless, privacy-protective alternative to the centralized internet ecosystem.
+Like bitcoin, which offers payment free from banks’ control, distributed encrypted networks will rise as the permissionless and privacy-protective alternative to the centralized internet ecosystem.

 The United States’ failure to curb Covid-19 and the success of countries like Japan, South Korea, and Taiwan brought about the realization that crisis readiness is crucial to national security and technically impossible without sophisticated digital tools.